 Flowers off-white; VIII-XI; foliage gold in summer, turning lime-green; habit compact;

-Sport on 'Cornish Cream' found by Mr Watson of Callender Propagators, Scotland, and named and introduced by him.
+Sport on 'Cornish Cream' found by Mr Watson of Callender Propagators, Scotland, in 1995; named and introduced by him.

 Off-white flowers, VIII–XI, with red-brown anthers; mid-green foliage; vigorous; height 31–45cm; spread 61–75cm.
 Very dense flower-spike with about 8 flowers/branch.